-Being a mainstream tropical destination with millions of tourists yearly doesn’t make Bali dull and predictable.
-If anything, the ever-growing tourism landscape keeps sparking new crazy ideas of fresh, fun things to do.
-From fireball jumping to dining in a horror-themed bar, discover the craziest things to do in Bali below!
+Being a mainstream tropical destination with millions of yearly visitors doesn’t make Bali dull and predictable.
+If anything, the ever-growing tourism landscape keeps sparking new ideas for fresh, fun things to do.
+From swimming with sharks to dining in a horror-themed bar, discover the craziest things to do in Bali.

 Walk on the seabed

 Having fun diving and snorkelling in Bali’s best sites?
-What about taking your marine adventure to another level with sea-walking?
-That’s right, tourists can casually stroll on the bottom of the ocean and feast their eyes on what’s down there—which could be tropical fish, colorful corals, or other types of marine biodiversity.
-Breath in and breath out seamlessly with Club Aqua’s special Seawalker helmet without the hassle of carrying a oxygen tank around, allowing you to truly focus on enjoying the underwater experience.
+What about taking your marine adventure to another level by sea-walking?
+That’s right, tourists can casually stroll along the bottom of the ocean and feast their eyes on what’s down there – which could be tropical fish, colourful coral and other biodiverse marine life.
+Breathe in and out seamlessly with a sea-walker helmet; without the hassle of carrying an oxygen tank, you can focus on enjoying the underwater experience.

 Party with Frankenstein

-Who would’ve thought that Frankenstein would make a super-fun partying companion?
-Tourists can enjoy a horror-themed dining experience in Frankenstein’s Laboratory, topped with a cabaret show, live music, and dancing with the dead.
-Also featuring zombies, vampires, and all kinds of monsters in the house.
-The adult session in the evenings is definitely a highlight, with fun games and endless dancing.
+Who’d have thought that Frankenstein would make a fun party companion?
+Visitors can enjoy a horror-themed dining experience in Frankenstein’s Laboratory, topped off with cabaret, live music and dancing with the dead (zombies, vampires and all kinds of monsters make an appearance).
+The evening adult session is a highlight, with fun games and endless dancing.

 Swim with sharks